unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 ####<a name="hbase-connection"></a>HBase Connection Details (Optional)

 These properties should only be included if you are using Hadoop/HDFS and HBase.
+Note that these optional components must be used if you want to run the tile generation job on a multi-computer cluster.

 ```
 hbase.zookeeper.quorum